xcart/xc5-manual/en/general_setup/upgrading_x-cart_5.md

 Also, there will be a notification of available updates when clicking the bell icon:
 ![1_updates_available1.png]({{site.baseurl}}/attachments/ref_9raTXZPN/1_updates_available1.png)

 Starting with X-Cart 5.3.2.4, the color of the **Updates are available** link background in the header may be either green or orange.
-The green color signifies that a bug-fix release is available (or both a bug-fix release and a feature-release).
 The orange color signifies that only a feature-release is available.
+The green color, like in the screenshot below, signifies that a bug-fix release is available (or both a bug-fix release and a feature-release are available).
 ![xc5_upgrades_green_available.png]({{site.baseurl}}/attachments/ref_pQQ1CLe1/xc5_upgrades_green_available.png)

 Note that, in X-Cart versions prior to 5.3.2.4, the **Updates are available** link in the header always shows against an orange background, regardless of the nature of available updates.